-We have entered into executive employment agreements with Dr. Knudson and Messrs.
+We have entered into executive employment agreements with Drs.
+Knudson and Tweden and Messrs.
 Lea and Donders.
-We also had an employment agreement with Mr. Felkey prior to his resignation, effective April 18, 2008.
 These agreements establish a specified minimum base compensation and a maximum percentage of annual incentive compensation that may be earned as a bonus by each of these executive officers in a given year.
-On April 3, 2008, in connection with the approval of the bonus award percentages for 2008 under the Management Incentive Plan, the Company formally waived the maximum annual incentive compensation percentages set forth in these agreements in order to permit the maximum potential cash bonus awards under the Management Incentive Plan.
-These agreements also provide for the payment of severance benefits upon certain termination events with Dr. Knudson and Messrs.
-Lea, Donders and Felkey and for the right to certain benefits upon a change in control of EnteroMedics.
+On April 3, 2008, in connection with the approval of the bonus award percentages for 2008 under the Management Incentive Plan, the company formally waived the maximum annual incentive compensation percentages set forth in these agreements in order to permit the maximum potential cash bonus awards under the Management Incentive Plan.
+On May 4, 2009 and April 13, 2010, we entered into an amended and restated executive employment agreements with Dr. Knudson and Mr. Lea, respectively, which superseded and replaced their prior executive employment agreements.
+These agreements also provide for the payment of severance benefits upon certain termination events with Drs.
+Knudson and Tweden and Messrs.
+Lea and Donders and for the right to certain benefits upon a change in control of EnteroMedics.
 The purpose of these agreements is to attract and retain high caliber executive officers, recognizing that termination and change in control protections are commonly provided at comparable companies with which we compete for executive talent.
-In addition, the Compensation Committee believes change in control protections enhance the impartiality and objectivity of the executive officers in the event of a change in control transaction and better ensure that stockholder interests are protected.
-A more complete description of the executive employment agreements is found in the sections entitled "Employment Agreements" and "Potential Payments Upon Termination or Change in Control."
+In addition, the Compensation Committee believes change in control protections enhance the impartiality and objectivity of the executive employment agreements, as amended, is found in the sections entitled "Employment Agreements" and "Potential Payments Upon Termination or Change in Control."